cwand/mmct/docs/documentation.md

 ---

-`tester.n_trials` : `int` -- The number of random samples to make during the monte carlo simulation
+`tester.n_samples` : `int` -- The number of random samples to make during the monte carlo simulation

 `tester.statistics` : `numpy.ndarray` -- An array of the statistics computed from the monte carlo simulation